xdrpp/stc/goxdr/goxdr.1.md

 in case statements of XDR source files so as to maintain compatibility with other languages and implementations.

-An XDR `struct` is compiled to a defined type represented a go struct containing each field of the XDR struct.
+An XDR `struct` is compiled to a defined type represented as a go struct containing each field of the XDR struct.

 An XDR `union` is compiled to a data structure with one public field for the discriminant and one method for each non-void "arm